-More jail time, higher fines and stricter penalties are in store for Wisconsin drivers who are found driving the influence (DUI).
-Signed into law by Governor Jim Doyle on December 22, 2009, the new rules are viewed by many lawmakers as far from perfect — but a move toward strengthening Wisconsin’s drunk driving laws beginning in July 2010.
+Beginning in July 2010, Wisconsin drivers will face higher fines, more jail time and stricter penalties for driving under the influence (DUI).
+Signed into law by Governor Jim Doyle on December 22, 2009, the new rules are viewed by many lawmakers as far from perfect — but a move toward strengthening Wisconsin’s drunk driving laws.

 “This bill is an important step in the fight against drunk driving in Wisconsin,” Governor Doyle said.
 “We still have a long way to go.
 The bill is not everything everybody wanted, and it’s not everything I wanted.
 But it is a good bill and another major step forward to fight drunk driving.”

 In revamping Wisconsin’s DUI laws and penalties, lawmakers made four major modifications:

 The first is changing a first offense drunk driving charge to a misdemeanor if a child under the age of 16 is present in the car.
 Wisconsin is currently the only state that treats a first offense as a simple traffic ticket instead of a crime.

 The second change is an increase in treatment options for drunk drivers, in an effort to reduce the number of repeat offenders.